Ab-initio-based Interface Modeling and Statistical Analysis for Estimate of the Water Contact Angle on a Metallic Cu(111) Surface: Computational Methods

-A Cu bulk with a initial lattice constant, 3.6147 $\rm{\AA}$, was prepared to generate the Cu slab structure.
-The constant was optimize under the bulk structure getting 3.728 $\rm{\AA}$, and then the bulk was cleaved in the (111) plane, used as the initial structure of the slab.
-A nine (four) layered slab was located periodically with a 30~$\rm{\AA}$ depth vacuum layer attached on, and the atomic positions within three (one) layers from the surface are relaxed by the geometry optimization to get the final structure of the Cu slab.
-For the ice bulk, we took the Ih structure with a lattice constant, 4.516$\rm{\AA}$. \cite{1958LON,1961CHI} We cleaved the bulk to get four layers of $\rm{H_2O}$ being parallel to the basal plane of a Ih crystal.
-A slab is formed by attaching a vacuum layer with a 30~$\rm{\AA}$ depth, without further relaxations.
+A Cu bulk with an initial lattice constant of $3.6147$~\AA{} was prepared to construct the Cu-slab structure.
+The constant was optimized under the bulk structure as $3.728$~\AA{}; subsequently, the bulk was cleaved along the (111) plane and used as the initial structure of the slab.
+Then, a nine(four)-layered slab was located periodically, on which a $30$~\AA{} deep vacuum layer was attached; the atomic positions within the three (one) layers from the surface were relaxed by optimizing the geometry to obtain the final structure of the Cu slab.
+For the ice bulk, we used the Ih structure with a lattice constant of $4.516$~\AA{}.~\cite{1958LON,1961CHI} The ice bulk was cleaved to obtain four layers of H$_2$O, which were parallel to the basal plane of the Ih crystal.
+The Cu slab was formed by attaching a vacuum layer with a $30$~\AA{} depth, without further relaxations.

-A water molecure was prepared with the initial geometry, $l_{\rm{O-H}} = 0.96~\AA$ and $\theta_{\rm{H-O-H}} = 104.5^\circ$.
-For the periodic honeycomb model [panel(a) in Fig.~\ref{fig.strComp}], we took the 'bilayer model' used in preceding studies.~\cite{2009HOD,2012CAR} The structure is generated starting from 'H-parallel' structure, ~\cite{2007TAN} where all the H$_2$O molecular planes being parallel to the slab surface.
-Positions of oxygen atoms are then adjusted so that their heights from the slab surface get alternating in every molecule to form the buckled structure.~\cite{2007MICa,2007MICb} For 4-layer slab models to evaluate contact angles (as shown later in Fig.~\ref{fig2}), we put the water molecules with the initial geometry explained above as the 'on-top' locations~\cite{2007TAN,2007MICa} with the H-parallel orientation,~\cite{2007TAN} where the vertical hight is optimized by DFT.
+The water molecule was prepared using the initial geometry, $l_{\rm{O-H}} = 0.96~$~\AA{} and $\theta_{\rm{H-O-H}} = 104.5^\circ$.
+For the periodic-honeycomb model [panel (a) in Fig.~\ref{fig.strComp}], we used the ``bilayer model'' employed in preceding studies.~\cite{2009HOD,2012CAR} The structure was generated from the ``H-parallel'' structure,~\cite{2007TAN} where all the H$_2$O molecular planes were parallel to the slab surface.
+Then, the positions of the oxygen atoms were adjusted such that their heights from the slab surface were alternated in every molecule to form the buckled structure.~\cite{2007MICb,2007MICa} To evaluate the contact angles in the four-layer slab models (as shown later in Fig.~\ref{fig2}), water molecules were placed on the models using the on-top alignment geometry~\cite{2007MICa,2007TAN} with the H-parallel orientation~\cite{2007TAN}; herein, the vertical height was optimized by DFT.